-- Transaction, restructuring and other costs for the three month period and year ended December 31, 2023 decreased by 9% to \$0.6 million as compared to \$0.7 million and by 71% to \$1.4 million as compared to \$5.0 million, respectively, for the same periods in the prior year. - Transaction, restructuring and other costs incurred were non-recurring and primarily related to (i) transition and integration costs related to prior years acquisitions; and (ii) restructuring costs from labour savings and other initiatives.
+- Transaction, restructuring and other costs for the three month period and year ended December 31, 2024 were \$0.3 million as compared to \$0.6 million and \$1.5 million as compared to \$1.4 million, respectively, for the same periods in the prior year. - Transaction, restructuring and other costs for the three month period and year ended December 31, 2024 and for the same periods in the prior year were non-recurring and primarily related to i) amendment fees incurred as part of renegotiation of an agreement with a supplier; and (ii) restructuring costs from labour savings and other initiatives.